 Standards for Adequacy: The environmental analysis should be prepared with a sufficient degree of analysis to provide decision makers with information which enables them to make a decision which intelligently takes account of environmental consequences.
 An evaluation of the environmental effects of a proposed project need not be exhaustive, but the sufficiency the analysis is to be reviewed in the light of what is reasonably feasible.
 The courts have looked not for perfection but for adequacy, completeness, and a good faith effort at full disclosure.
 (CCR, tit.
 14, § 15151.)

-This section of the Staff Report identifies and evaluates the potential environmental impacts that may arise from Biological Objectives and the reasonably foreseeable methods of compliance, and contains the Environmental Checklist.
+This section of the Staff Report identifies and evaluates the potential environmental impacts that may arise from the Stream Biological Objective and the reasonably foreseeable methods of compliance, and contains the Environmental Checklist.
 It also discusses mitigation, where applicable, to avoid the identified significant or potentially significant impacts.
 (CCR, tit.
 23, § 3777(b).)